MechanicalRock/mechanicalrock.github.io/_posts/2022-10-21-aws-lambdas-with-rust.markdown

 tags: rust custom-runtime lambda aws sam deployment
 ---

-[General comments]

-I quite like this.
-But for me it is lacking a couple of key things, mainly to do with the key question of "why should I care about this and what's in it for me?"

-A possible suggestion might be to introduce a hook - along the lines of this:

-We all knows AWS lambda provides Node, Python, Java, .NET Core, Go, and Ruby runtimes.
-But what if you want to use something a bit more exotic?
-In this blog post, Leon Ticharwa explaines how to create a custom runtime - and has a bit of fun with Rust along the way.

-I think it would be good to list some of the disadvantages of C++ and how Rust overcomes them, as a way of explaining why Rust is gaining popularity.

-Then I think you need to explain what your mini tutorial is going to do, and why this is a thing that anybody would care about.

-Other thoughts

-- How is Rust trying to position itself against C++ like its memory safety or whatever else you think is relevant
-- Why does that matter (ie what disadvantages of C++ is it trying to help overcome?)
-- Then go on to say that for these reasons it's being considered more and more as a great language for systems development / embedded systems, whatever
-- I think this is a cool and interesting thing to do as a learning project, but what are the benefits to a reader beyond that?

 ## Why Rust?

 Whether Rust is the C++ killer we've all been waiting for still remains to be seen.
 With companies like Tesla and Microsoft still heavily reliant on C++, it's a pretty safe bet that C++ will be around for a long time to come.